StatCan/tass-ssat/tass-core/README.md

 For development purposes, you will want an editable installation ```pip install -e ./tass-core``` from the working directory ```tass-ssat```.

+## Appium - Partially Implemented

+The tass-core module partially supports Appium.
+Appropriately configured devices and tests can be executed using basic actions provided by TASS; however, the Action Chain framework is not fully supported and may be used with caution.
+Appium is setup to mirror the Selenium actions, with modifications to ensure functionality on most mobile devices.
+Given the wide array of mobile devices available, functionality is not guaranteed; however, best efforts are made to test Appium functions using common Android and Apple mobile phone and tablet sized devices.

 ## Usage

 The module can be executed with CLI using the following commands.
 By default, when executing a job file